 Upon graduating from the FBI Academy in 2011, Mr. Whitson was assigned to the FBI’s Phoenix Division.
 There he served as the FBI’s lead investigator following the first ISIS-claimed attack upon the U.S. Homeland, and deployed to Iraq, Jordan, and Eastern Europe in support of other FBI investigations.
 While assigned to Phoenix Division, Mr. Whitson served as a member of the FBI’s SWAT team and as an FBI-certified legal advisor for National Security-related matters.

-Prior to his current assignment, Mr. Whitson oversaw hundreds of terrorism investigations across the nation, as a Supervisory Special Agent at FBI HQ.
+Prior to his current assignment, Mr. Whitson oversaw hundreds of terrorism investigations across the nation, as a Supervisory Special Agent at FBI HQ and later, led the FBI's effort to analyze and exploit terrorist electronic communications as a Unit Chief in the FBI's Technology & Data Innovation Section.
 In his free time, Mr. Whitson volunteers with the Knights of Columbus and various other Catholic charities, and enjoys spending time with his wife and their five children.